getstackhead/stackhead/Documentation/configuration/capabilities.md

 This page lists all available capabilities and how to configure them.

-Capabilities can be inside **web-based** project definitions to ensure that the target system meets the requirements of the application.
+Capabilities can be inside **native-typed** project definitions to ensure that the target system meets the requirements of the application.

 ## PHP